)

 Day 13 - Ho Chi Minh City

-This morning we’ll delve deeper into Vietnamese history as we go underground at the Cu Chi Tunnels.
-We’ll watch a video about life for the Viet Cong soldiers who lived there, and see the rooms and passageways where they hid, housed troops, transported supplies and made their resistance plans.
-Today, the Cu Chi Tunnels are seen as a testament to the spirit and resilience of the Vietnamese people.
-This afternoon, we head out on a tour of the city once known as Saigon.
-Ho Chi Minh City is as fast and furious as it is timeless and serene.
-Today’s tour shows us both sides of the city, starting at Vinh Nghiem, the first traditional Vietnamese pagoda in Vietnam to be constructed in concrete.
-We’ll see history first-hand at the War Remnants Museum and at Reunification Palace, which witnessed the end of the Vietnamese War in 1975.
-And we’ll visit the Central Post Office which was designed by the French architect Gustav Eiffel.
-Our tour finishes at the Saigon Opera House.
-Tonight we’ll toast the end of our tour with a farewell dinner at a local restaurant.
+Delve deeper into Vietnamese history with a visit to the Cu Chi Tunnels.
+Watch a short film about life for the Viet Cong soldiers who lived here, then explore the narrow passageways and underground rooms used to hide troops, transport supplies and plan resistance.
+Today, the tunnels stand as a powerful testament to the resilience and determination of the Vietnamese people.
+This afternoon, discover the city once known as Saigon.
+Ho Chi Minh City is both fast-paced and forward-looking, yet rich in history and tradition.
+Begin at Vinh Nghiem Pagoda, the first traditional Vietnamese pagoda in the country constructed in concrete.
+Gain insight into the country’s recent past at the War Remnants Museum and the Reunification Palace, the site that marked the end of the Vietnam War in 1975.
+Continue to the Central Post Office, designed by French architect Gustave Eiffel, before finishing at the Saigon Opera House.
+This evening, gather for a farewell dinner at a local restaurant to toast the end of the tour.

 Today includes…